 Will this really have a large impact on Albion College?

 Young alumni involvement is vital to the future of Albion College.
-Your gift, no matter the size, will make an impact on the lives of current and future Albion students.
+Your gift, no matter the size or designation, will make an impact on the lives of current and future Albion students.

 Are gifts to the College tax-deductible?